Rent vs Buy in Colorado (2026 Cost Analysis + Calculator)

 Colorado Springs deserves special attention.
 At a median price of $420,000 to $480,000, it is substantially more affordable than Denver.
 It has the second-largest economy in Colorado, anchored by five military installations including Fort Carson and the Air Force Academy.
 Monthly ownership costs in Colorado Springs run $2,800 to $3,200, versus rents of $1,700 to $2,200, creating a break-even closer to 4 to 5 years.
 For buyers priced out of Denver, Colorado Springs offers a realistic path to ownership.

-• Mountain resort community buyers: Aspen, Telluride, Breckenridge, and Vail carry median prices of $1.5M to $5M or more.
+- Mountain resort community buyers: Aspen, Telluride, Breckenridge, and Vail carry median prices of $1.5M to $5M or more.
 Monthly ownership premiums over comparable rentals exceed $5,000.
-Short-term rental restrictions in resort towns add operational risk for buyers.
+Short-term rental restrictions in resort towns have tightened significantly since 2021, reducing the investment offset that many buyers historically relied upon.

 Denver metro example: $600,000 home, 20% down, 6.75% rate